opla-auth/.github/profile/README.md

 # Opla.Auth

-Opla.Auth is Authentication and Authorization tool that help you to implement Auth in your system in the deadly simple way.
+Opla.Auth is Authentication and Authorization tool.

-It is deadly simple and cute so we name it Opla (omelet in Vietnamese)
+Opla.Auth is open-source.